appsmithorg/appsmith-docs/website/docs/packages/how-to-guides/use-query-inside-js-module.md

 This guide shows how to use database queries within JavaScript modules, enabling efficient data handling and manipulation for applications.

+You can create queries and JS objects specific to this JS module.
+The **Main JS object** represents the JS module code.

 ## Create a package